-MINNEAPOLIS — Ohio Senator JD Vance wants more people to know what happened in Minneapolis in May of 2020 after George Floyd was murdered while being arrested by local police officers.
+MINNEAPOLIS — Ohio Senator JD Vance says he wants more people to know what happened in Minneapolis in May of 2020 after George Floyd was murdered while being arrested by local police officers.

 "During these riots, these guys were given up for dead.
-Their police chief told them to stand down, hoping that it would save their lives," Vance told the traveling press pool while motioning to the retired MPD officers standing behind him.
+Their police chief told them to stand down, hoping that it would save their lives," Vance told the traveling press pool while motioning to a group of retired MPD officers standing behind him.

 "And the important question is what were their leaders, particularly, what was Governor Walz doing to keep these officers safe and to bring order to the city of Minneapolis?"

-The Minneapolis City Council hasn't made a decision about what to do with the boarded-up police station, but it continues to be used as a backdrop for Republican politicians who want to blame Democrats for what happened during the riots.
+The Minneapolis City Council hasn't yet made a decision about what to do with the boarded-up police station, but the burned-out building continues to be used as a backdrop for Republican politicians who want to blame Democrats for what happened during the riots.

 Walz won reelection in 2022, despite efforts by Republicans to assert he mishandled the state's response to the riots.
-Now that he is Vice President Kamala Harris' running mate his actions from 2020 are under renewed criticism.
+Now that he is Vice President Kamala Harris' running mate, Walz's actions from 2020 are under renewed scrutiny.

 The Democratic governor has been criticized for delays in calling in the Minnesota National Guard after it was clear rioters outnumbered local, county, and state officers already trying to protect property.
 Police organizations have decried the fact that Walz recommended evacuating officers from the besieged police station, which enabled rioters to overtake it and torch it after it was vacated.